An interpretable wildfire spreading model for real-time predictions: Modeling

-In general, flame progression represents constant combustion that is influenced mostly by characteristics of the biomass fuel, such as moisture, surface roughness, and geometry.
-However, not only the combustible material but also the weather and the rest of the environmental conditions inside and around the canopy can either enhance or reduce fire intensity and progression rate.
-As a simplified description of a very complex set of chemical and physical processes \citep{Sullivan2017}, combustion may be considered to initiate with fuel dehydration, followed by pyrolysis and charring reactions, and conclude with oxidation reactions.
-While dehydration is endothermic, the start of pyrolysis reactions (T $>$ 550-600 K) marks the onset of the flammable exothermic part \citep{FranciscoJSeron2005, RubenSudhakarDhanarathinam2011}.
-However, it is mainly in the last stage that the environmental conditions (turbulence, buoyant instabilities) play a key role.
-They may allow or prevent oxygen delivery to the burning fuel (resulting for example in glowing or smoldering fire oxidation \citep{SantosoMA2019}), and transfer heat to adjacent fuel, thus spreading the fire.
+As a simplified overview of a very complex set of chemical and physical processes \citep{Sullivan2017}, combustion may be considered to initiate with fuel dehydration, followed by pyrolysis and charring reactions, and concluding with char oxidation.
+While dehydration (T $<$ 500 K) is endothermic, the start of pyrolysis reactions (T $>$ 550-650 K) marks the onset of the flammable exothermic part \citep{FranciscoJSeron2005, RubenSudhakarDhanarathinam2011}.
+Oxygen delivery rate, influenced by turbulence and buoyant instabilities, becomes critical during char oxidation, resulting in flaming or glowing-smoldering combustion \citep{SantosoMA2019}.

-The wood dehydration and disintegration/combustion processes are modeled by two consecutive reactions, following first-order Arrhenius kinetics.
-Thus, the variation in water content with time is expressed as follows:
+Wood dehydration, and disintegration and combustion are modeled by two consecutive reactions following first-order Arrhenius kinetics.
+Thus, the variation in water content with time is expressed in the following form: